arnonym/ha-plugins/README.md

         command: dial
         number: sip:**620@fritz.box
         menu:
-            message: Press one to open the door, two to turn on light outside
+            message: Press one to open the door, two to turn on light outside, three to play music
             choices:
                 '1':
                     message: Door has been opened